akka/akka-grpc/CONTRIBUTING.md

 ## Binary compatibility

-Akka GRPC is still in experimental mode, so this section does not apply yet.
+Akka gRPC is still in experimental mode, so this section does not apply yet.
 However, once we declare the project stable, we will adhere to the following
 rules: